julielinx/julielinx.github.io/_posts/2020-04-27-23_class_score_theory.md

 For the purposes of organization, I'm going to break the metrics into four categories.
 I haven't seen anyone else break them up this way, but I have to have some kind of structure to list them out.

-The categories are based on the population they pull from (ie the denominator - the number on the bottom of a fraction if it's been a minute since your last math course), which can be seen in the Wikipedia chart.
+The categories are based on the population they pull from (i.e. the denominator - the number on the bottom of a fraction if it's been a minute since your last math course), which can be seen in the Wikipedia chart.

 - Based on the total population - the two boxes in the upper right corner of the Wikipedia chart and some extras
   - Prevalence